Order of Christian Initiation of Adults: Acceptance into the Order of Catechumens

 From this point until their baptisms, catechumens are dismissed after the liturgy of the word when they attend Mass.
 This is to make the process feel more like it was in the early church, when catechumens were dismissed before communion before their baptism, which might have taken years to prepare for, to make the communion more meaningful.

-Rite of Welcoming the Candidates [411 - 415]
+Rite of Welcoming the Candidates [411 – 415]

-Inquirers who have already been validly baptized in a non-Catholic ecclesial community, or baptized Catholic but not catechized as a child (have not received first Eucharist), are welcomed to this next stage via the Rite of Welcoming the Candidates.
-They enter this rite known as "candidates", and they are known by this title from now on.
+Inquirers who have already been validly baptized in a non-Catholic ecclesial community, or baptized Catholic but not catechized as a child (have not received first Eucharist), are welcomed to the next stage via the Rite of Welcoming the Candidates, as defined in paragraphs 412–415 of the Rite of Initiation.

+Catechumens who enter this rite are known as "candidates" from now on.
 Their rite of welcoming the candidates often does not take place at the same time as the catechumen's rite of acceptance.

-The outline of this rite is as follows [416 - 433]:
+The outline of this rite is as follows [416 – 433]: